LGBTQ Victory Fund: History

-In 1995, Victory Fund was a principal organizer of a meeting between representatives of the Clinton administration and several dozen leaders of gay and lesbian organizations.
+In 1995, LGBTQ+ Victory Fund was a principal organizer of a meeting between representatives of the Clinton administration and several dozen leaders of gay and lesbian organizations.
 This meeting followed on the heels of the Presidential Appointments Project, whose goal was getting openly gay people appointed to all levels of the Clinton administration (and subsequently, the Bush and Obama administrations).

-In 1997, activist Brian Bond was hired as executive director of the Victory Fund from his position as the director of the Gay & Lesbian Leadership Council at the Democratic National Committee from to rebuild the nearly-bankrupt organization.
+In 1997, activist Brian Bond was hired as executive director of LGBTQ+ Victory Fund from his position as the director of the Gay & Lesbian Leadership Council at the Democratic National Committee from to rebuild the nearly-bankrupt organization.
 He is credited by Tammy Baldwin with helping grow the visibility and size of the organization.
 He stepped down in 2003.

-Former Victory Fund board member Chuck Wolfe was named executive director in 2003.
+Former LGBTQ+ Victory Fund board member Chuck Wolfe was named executive director in 2003.
 Under his leadership, the organization's budgets grew exponentially.